PX4/PX4-user_guide/en/frames_plane/reptile_dragon_2.md

 The FPV pod was mounted on top of the battery hatch using nylon M3 bolts with two O-rings to space the FPV pod base plate from the battery hatch.

-## Flight Computer installation
+## Flight Computer Installation

 A custom mount for the Pixhawk 5X carrier board was designed and 3D printed.
 This mount adapts the RD2's internal mounting plate hole pattern to the mounting holes on the Pixhawk 5X carrier board.
-It's important to install this mount in the correct location inside the RD2; as far back as possible.
+It's important to install this mount in the correct location inside the RD2; as far aft as possible.
 With a large battery and the FPV pod up front, the airplane will tend to be noseheavy.
-Mounting the flight computer far back will help to keep the airframe center of gravity (CG) in the correct location.
+Mounting the flight computer far aft will help to keep the airframe center of gravity (CG) in the correct location.

 ## Electrical

+### Battery Power Distribution

+Battery power is routed through the Holybro Power module, then to a custom designed power distribution PCB (printed circuit board).
+From the power distribution board, battery power is split to the BEC, both ESCs, and Caddx Vista through separate XT30 connectors.

 ### Servo Power
 Because the Holybro carrier does not include an onboard servo power supply, an external ["BEC"](https://en.wikipedia.org/wiki/Battery_eliminator_circuit) is used to provide power to the servos.
+The input leads of the EC were soldered to a XT30 connector which was plugged into the power distribution board.
-The output of the BEC can be plugged into any unused servo output (I chose IO output 8)
+The output of the BEC can be plugged into any unused servo output (I chose IO output 8).

-### Power Distribution

-Battery power is routed through the Holybro Power module, then to a custom designed power distribution PCB (printed circuit board).
-From the power distribution board, battery power is split to the BEC, both ESCs, and Caddx Vista through separate XT30 connectors.

 ### ESCs & Motors
 Bullet connectors were soldered to 16awg leads, which were then soldered to each phase output on each ESC.
-Heatshrink was applied over the finished ESCs and the bullet connectors from the ESCs were connected to their respective motors.
+Heatshrink was shrunk over the finished ESCs and the bullet connectors from the ESCs were connected to their respective motors.
 Motor direction depends on the order of the motor leads connected to the ESC.
 For now, take a guess on each side.
 If either motor is spinning the wrong way, the direction can be swapped by swapping any two connections.
 Correct motor direction will be checked in the final preflight checks.